Molini di Triora

 Molini di Triora (Moin de Triêua) is a comune (municipality) in the Province of Imperia in the Italian region Liguria, located about 100 km southwest of Genoa and about 25 km northwest of Imperia.
 As of 31 December 2004, it had a population of 741 and an area of 57.9 km2.

 Molini di Triora borders the following municipalities: Badalucco, Bajardo, Carpasio, Castelvittorio, Montalto Ligure, Montegrosso Pian Latte, Rezzo, and Triora.

-The photo over shows the village called Corte, not Molini di Triora.
-Corte is close to Molini di Triora, but higher up.

 Climate

 The Köppen Climate Classification subtype for this climate is "Csb".
 (Mediterranean Climate).